ably/ably-php-laravel/README.md

 ---

-## Support, Feedback, and Troubleshooting
+## Support, feedback, and troubleshooting

 For help or technical support, visit the [Ably Support page](https://ably.com/support).